DOAJ/doaj/cms/pages/docs/faq.md

 | You may not change _question_.
 Please revert it to match what was sent to you in the spreadsheet.                      | During editing, the question has been changed.
 The question must be exactly as it is in the spreadsheet sent to you.
 Please change it.                                                                                              |
 | We couldn't understand the information in _question_ |                                                                 | The information in the cell doesn't match the formatting requirements.
 Check the Instructions tab in the spreadsheet sent to you.                                                                                                   |

 From time to time, other validation errors might be seen if one of the cells contains completely incorrect information.
 For example, the cell should contain a URL but it contains text.
-These error messages are self-explanatory,, but contact Help Desk if you require help.
+These error messages should be easy to understand but contact the Help Desk if you have questions.

 ## Version history

-This is Version 1 of Metadata help page.
+This is Version 2 of our Metadata help page.

+*Version 2.0 (December 2023 - added the entire 'Using a spreadsheet to update your journal metadata' section)*<br>
+<s>Version 1.0 (November 2023 - created this whole page with new content)</s><br>